 General study of deductive systems of geometry including Euclidean, projective, finite and other non-Euclidean geometries.
-Prerequisite: Mth 295 or concurrent registration

 Mth 387 Theory of Probability

 Probability and combinatorics; discrete and continuous random variables; the normal, gamma, Chi-square, Poisson and binomial distributions with applications.